cidautai/DarkIR/README.md

 ```
 At this moment what can be done with this repo is train the net defined in /archs/network.py.
 To design the hyperparameters of the training you may change the /options/train/config.yaml file that you want to run, and when running train.py select the config.yaml desired.

+In addition testing.py is used to calculate the metrics of the net, isolating this process from the training one.
+Running predict.py lets you enhance the images that are in the folder [/examples/inputs](/examples/inputs), which will be restored to [/examples/results](/examples/results).

 ## Datasets
-The datasets used in the paper, LOL-Blur and NBDN have the next properties:
+The datasets used in the paper are:

 |Dataset     | Sets of images | URL  |
 | -----------| :---------------:|------|